About the Event

 Project Manager, Wits Vaccines & Infectious Diseases Analytics (VIDA) Research Unit

-11:00 - 11:10 Abstract Presentation: Use of RWD for PV data-driven decision
+10:10 - 10:30 Use of RWD for PV data-driven decision: Experience from Botswana

 Session 2: Signal Management and Risk Communication